thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 `im.example.org`, and an XMPP-specific `XmppAddr` of `im.example.org` (see {{XMPP}}).

-In all of these cases, presented identifiers that do not match the reference identifier(s) would be rejected; for instance:
+In all these cases, presented identifiers that do not match the reference identifier(s) would be rejected; for instance:

 * With regard to the first example a DNS-ID of "web.example.com" would